Tyndrum Needs a Changing Places Toilet

 Time to Build

-In November 2023, we obtained a planning permission and after securing funding in 2024, we obtained a building warrant and found a contractor.
+In November 2023, we obtained a planning permission and after securing funding in 2024, we obtained a building warrant, found a contractor and started to build in October.

 Building the Changing Places Toilet in our beautiful village of Tyndrum will have an immense benefit for disabled individuals and their families.
 These facilities will be located at The Green Welly Stop and will enable many people to enjoy the beauty of the Scottish Highlands.